DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-07-23-user-research-round-7-findings.md

 ### Insight 1

-Providers use of the service has been limited so far primarily because of the limited number of placements that have been added by schools.
+ITT providers use of the service has been limited so far primarily because of the limited number of placements that have been added by schools.

 #### Supporting detail and evidence